WCCBT in Africa: Building Regional Workforce Capacity in CBT and Increasing Access to Evidence-Based Mental Health Care

 2023

-- Past-President Keith Dobson facilitates an introduction to Dr. Shane Pienaar, President of the CBT Association of South Africa
+- Past-President Keith Dobson facilitated an introduction to Dr. Shane Pienaar, President of the CBT Association of South Africa

-- Meetings are held between WCCBT president Dr. Lata McGinn, the Pan-African committee (Dr. Peter Phiri, Dr. Jamal Chiboub, Dr. Shane Pienaar, Dr. Ronald Muyomba, Dr. Pierre Phillipot, Dr. Helen MacDonad, Dr. Jeremy Moster, Dr. Amelia Stanton; Dr. S. Kagee, Dr. Mariam Salie, Dr. A. Padmana) and CBTAA leaders (Dr. Shane Pienaar, Dr. Jaco Rossouw and Dr. Daniel Booysen) is organized on September 8th, 2023 to begin initial discussion on the interest and feasibility of working with the WCCBT on its strategic priority and to discuss the upcoming CBTAA congress in South Africa in 2024, August.
+- Meetings were held between WCCBT president Dr. Lata McGinn, the Pan-African committee (Dr. Peter Phiri, Dr. Jamal Chiboub, Dr. Shane Pienaar, Dr. Ronald Muyomba, Dr. Pierre Philipot, Dr. Helen MacDonald, Dr. Amelia Stanton) and attended by Jeromy Mostert, Dr. Ashraf Kagee, Mariam Salie, Dr. Anita Padmanabhanunni) and CBTASA leaders (Dr. Shane Pienaar, Dr. Jaco Rossouw and Dr. Daniel Booysen) is organized on September 8th, 2023 to begin initial discussion on the interest and feasibility of working with the WCCBT on its strategic priority and to discuss the upcoming CBTAA congress in South Africa in 2024, August.

 2024